stormforger/cli/README.md

 ### Release

-Releases are done via [Travis CI](https://travis-ci.org/stormforger/cli).
+Releases are done via [Github Actions](https://github.com/stormforger/cli/actions).

 When ready for a release and pull requests are merged into master, just create and push a new tag: